matthewbaldwin/vagrant-osb/README.md

 Notes about the install:

 Once it runs, you will have a running AdminServer and nodemanager.
-There is an osbserver which is shutdown.
-You can start the osbserver if you want from Fusion Middleware Control or from the wls console.
+There is an osb_server1 which is shutdown.
+You can start the osb_server1 if you want from Fusion Middleware Control or from the wls console.
 If you are developing proxies, I don't see any reason to start that server until you need it.

 Username and passwords are weblogic/welcome1